HyperCodec/zisp/README.md

 The output of `+ 1 2` is passed to `println` as a single argument.

 Contexts are also used in separating multiple sequential calls as well.
-Take this example:
+Take this for example:
 ```
 (println "foo")
 (println "bar")